Pet-Bench: Benchmarking the Abilities of Large Language Models as E-Pets in Social Network Services

-After collection, data undergoes several filtering steps to ensure quality: (1) User identifiers and personal information are removed to protect privacy.
-(2) Politically sensitive, inappropriate, or offensive content is excluded.
-(3) Irrelevant or low-quality simulation data is eliminated with task-agnostic rules to maintain data relevance and reliability.
+After data collection, the dataset undergoes preliminary filtering to ensure quality: (1) User identifiers and personal information are removed to protect privacy; (2) Politically sensitive, inappropriate, or offensive content is excluded; (3) Irrelevant or low-quality simulation data is eliminated using task-agnostic rules to maintain relevance and reliability.